jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

                     people you can find, delegate authority, and don't interfere as long as the policy you've decided upon is being carried out.
-HH:MM:SS SUCCESS   This is a success message.
+HH:MM:SS SUCCESS IS   This is a success message.
-HH:MM:SS WARNING   This is a warning message.
+HH:MM:SS WARNING IW   This is a warning message.
                     With a second line.
 ```